Juan Bautista Esquivel

 Juan Bautista Esquivel Lobo (born 12 August 1980) is a retired Costa Rican professional footballer who played his entire career for Saprissa.

 Club career

 Born in San Ramón, Esquivel made his professional debut for Saprissa against Limonense.
 With Saprissa, Esquivel won three national championships, as well as a UNCAF Cup title and a CONCACAF Champions Cup title.

-He participated in the 2005 FIFA Club World Championship Toyota Cup with his team, who ended up in third place, behind São Paulo and Liverpool After his sudden retirement, he was offered a coaching job at Saprissa´s minor league system.
+He participated in the 2005 FIFA Club World Championship with his team, who ended up in third place, behind São Paulo and Liverpool After his sudden retirement, he was offered a coaching job at Saprissa´s minor league system.

 Forced retirement

 Better known as Juanbau, he used to play as a left winger, before a heart condition cut his promising career short in 2005.
 He was forced to leave professional football at the short age of 25, despite being considered as a future star for his team and the Costa Rica national football team.
 His father Santiago had died from the same heart disease.

 In June 2009, Bautista Esquivel was named assistant to manager Luis Torres at second division side Barrio México.